-- The Cabinet is asked to endorse a refreshed version of the Council's Corporate Strategy (Appendix 1).
-The Strategy will then be presented to the County Council meeting on 6 February 2018 for approval. - 19.
-By reconfirming a vision for the county to the end of the Council term and setting goals and key actions for the next financial year, the refreshed Corporate Strategy provides a sense of direction for Council staff, residents, businesses and partner organisations.
-As part of the Council's Policy Framework (as set out in the Constitution) the Corporate Strategy must be approved by the County Council.
+- 18. Cabinet recommends County Council approves a refreshed version of the council's Corporate Strategy (Appendix 1). - 19.
+By reconfirming a vision for the county to the end of the council term and setting goals and key actions for the next financial year, the refreshed Corporate Strategy provides a sense of direction for the council's staff, residents, businesses and partner organisations.
+As part of the council's Policy Framework (as set out in the Constitution) the Corporate Strategy must be approved by Full County Council.